ncn-foreigners/NMAR/articles/el_empirical_likelihood_theory.md

 This matches the paper’s guidance to adapt the likelihood/estimating framework to stratification or unequal-probability sampling while relying on standard survey resampling for uncertainty.
-Analytical delta variance is not implemented for EL at this time.
+Analytic variance has not been implemented yet.

 Degrees-of-freedom: For confidence intervals, we use survey degrees-of-freedom (t-quantiles) when a `survey.design` is supplied;